-Now is great time to assess whether each document in the management system is needed and if there is anything missing.
-I’ve created a set of questions that can assist you in this process.
+Now is a great time to assess whether each document in the management system is needed and if there is anything missing.
+I’ve created a set of questions that can assist you in this endeavour.

 - Does the document duplicate another document?

 - Is there a legal or contractual requirement to create a record or report?

 - Does the ISO standard state a requirement to maintain or retain documented information?

 - Would the lack of a document create an operational or strategic risk?

 - Could the document be integrated with another document?